Noroff-FEU-Assignments/project-exam-1-GeniePrinie/README.md

 ## WordPress

-The WordPress was installed on my web host a add the blogs on the admin panel.
-The content for the website are stored on a WordPress installation used as a Headless CMS.
-WordPress is only used to provide an API and add content for the blog.
+The WordPress was installed on my web host, and then I added the blogs on the admin panel.
+The content for the website is stored on a WordPress installation used as a Headless CMS.
+WordPress is only used to provide an API and to add content for the blog.

 The JavaScript code makes a call to the WordPress REST API to fetch the data (recipes).